 The Planning Division also works on long range projects that often take several years to complete.
-Currently the City of West Sacramento is in the process of updating its Zoning Ordinance.
-For more information on the Zoning Ordinance update please visit the project page.
+The City of West Sacramento is currently in the process of updating the Washington Specific Plan.
+For more more information please visit the project website.

 Community Development Department

 Kathy Allen, Senior Planner (916)-617-4645